Sustainability

 Initiatives

-- Water Kiosk- The MBL has partnered with The Town of Falmouth, WHOI, Woods Hole Business Association, and Woods Hole Research Center to install Refill Reuse water kiosks in Marine Park as an effort increase sustainability and environmental responsibility in Woods Hole.
+• Water Kiosk and Bottle Refill Stations -The MBL has partnered with The Town of Falmouth, WHOI, Woods Hole Business Association, and Woods Hole Research Center to install Refill Reuse water kiosk in Marine Park as an effort increase sustainability and environmental responsibility in Woods Hole.